qizhang94/GEOKEYFEM_HM/README.md

 # GEOKEYFEM_HM
 The numerical simulation code of Geoinvention group (PI: Prof. Zhenyu YIN) of PolyU, mainly developed by [Qi ZHANG](https://qizhang94.github.io/).

+**ALERT!** Please DON'T used the M-C UMAT code for 3D, it will NEVER work!
+There are still many bugs!

 ## Functionality
 The code simulates a contact problem between a rigid rectangular block with a Mohr-Coulomb soil by using the penalty method (**small deformation**).
 The deformation equation is discretized by using the [Smoothed Finite Element Method](https://www.taylorfrancis.com/books/mono/10.1201/EBK1439820278/smoothed-finite-element-methods-liu-nguyen-trung).
 The direct nodal integration on the smoothing domain is also modified to **stabilized conforming nodal integration (SCNI)**.
 This is reflected in this [file](https://github.com/qizhang94/GEOKEYFEM_HM/blob/main/assemble_stab.m).
 The theory will be available upon the paper is accepted for publication.